 | ||Current Status: ||2/28/2017 - Referred to Committee House Ways and Means|

 |HB93||PRESIDENTIAL CANDIDATE TAX RETURNS (CLYDE K) To require a candidate for President or Vice-President of the United States to submit copies of the candidate's five most recent federal income tax returns for publication on the Secretary of State's official web site.|

-| ||Current Status: ||3/7/2017 - Referred to Committee House Federalism and Interstate Relations|
+| ||Current Status: ||5/9/2017 - House Federalism and Interstate Relations, (First Hearing)|

 |HB99||WORKERS COMPENSATION-PNEUMOCONIOSIS (CERA J) To modify workers' compensation benefit amounts for occupational pneumoconiosis claims and to create the Occupational Pneumoconiosis Board to determine medical findings for such claims.|

-| ||Current Status: ||3/7/2017 - Referred to Committee House Insurance|
+| ||Current Status: ||6/21/2017 - House Insurance, (First Hearing)|

 |HB103||FISCAL EMERGENCY PROVISIONS (REINEKE W) To modify the composition and powers of the financial planning and supervision commission of a political subdivision that is in a state of fiscal emergency and to clarify the duties of that political subdivision.|

 | ||Current Status: ||6/28/2017 - Bills for Third Consideration|

 |HB104||TAX REFUND ON BAD DEBTS (SCHAFFER T) To allow vendors to receive a refund of sales tax remitted for bad debts on private label credit accounts when the debt is charged off as uncollectible by the credit account lender.|